aviveliyahu/Machine-Learning-Credit-Approval/README.md

 # Machine Learning - Credit Approval using BIG DATA
-## IMPORTANT NOTE: Github has an issue supporting visualization so we added them as a jpeg file to the repo, you can use the file in your spark / databricks environment in order to view it right
+## IMPORTANT NOTE: Github has an issue supporting visualization so we added them as a jpeg file to the repo, you can use the file in your spark / databricks environment in order to view it right. in the right environment the visualization is dynamic and responding to mouse hover / click.

 ## Description